 The company put health and safety at the forefront of every conversation, including discussing every single accident with both employee and chairmen of management board.
 “Our target was a change in attitude and behaviour and to develop attention to health and safety across the whole company,” explained Ludwig.

 They set about transforming the company culture from within with an information and awareness campaign.
 In addition, health and safety became a key element of the development programme for employees.
-Within two years, the lost time injury frequency rate had been reduced by 51%.How transparent should GPs be about their ESG efforts?
+Within two years, the lost time injury frequency rate had been reduced by 51%.Where are we really at with ESG in private equity?
 Watch our exclusive interview with Silva Deželan, Director Sustainability at Robeco Private Equity.

 Ludwig explained how some of the success was down to the fact that they had built up trust with the workers.
 “We negotiated an agreement with the workers council, we explained our strategy, they knew what we were doing with the company, and this built up trust.”